turag-ev/kanboard-telegram-bot/README.md

 Execute */reloadconfig* and your Bot should work like described in chapter *Usage*.

 # Known Bugs
-Kanboard-API doesn't handle Umlaute quite well.

 Overall code-structure isn't ideal yet.

-Command */addid* has no verification right now.
-Use it carefully!
-Duplications of user-IDs could occur.

-Help menu has no language-support right now.